JaredDyreson/EPP-Study-Repository/README.md

 - lists, stacks, queues, binary trees with both array and linked list implementations
 - searching and sorting

-_Please DO NOT use namespace std at all costs, it makes your code hard to read_
+_Please DO NOT use namespace std at all costs, it makes your code hard to read!!_

 # COMPILING
-For the unitiated, this is on a Linux platform / Mac OS if toolchain is properly installed
+For the unitiated, this was written under the assumption that Linux is your daily driver.
+Hopefully you can compile these in Windows, if not....well, find a way.
 ```bash
 clang++ -std=c++14 [input].cpp -o output
 ```